dwancin/BottomSheet/README.md

 # Bottom Sheet
 A customizable sheet for SwiftUI.
-Choose between medium and large, select background, set corner radius and optional display of the indicator.
+*Choose between medium and large, select background, set corner radius and optional display of the indicator.*

 ## Download
+- Open your Swift project in **Xcode**

-- File -> Swift Packages -> Add Package Dependency...
+- File -> Add Packages
-- Select your project
 - Enter `https://github.com/dwancin/BottomView` for the package repository URL
 - Select **Branch**: master
-- Click **Finish**
 - **Done! 👌**